I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtenumadapters.md

 <p>This function might also return other NTSTATUS values.</p>

 ## -remarks
 <p>The operating system enumerates graphics adapters in the same sequence as their corresponding physical devices.</p>

-<p>The operating system enumerates graphics adapters in the same sequence as their corresponding physical devices.</p>

 ## -requirements